retinens/going-live/README.md

 ### Components

-- [ ] Forms: fill out with wrong/right values
-- [ ] Video: check with sound on
-- [ ] Try subscribing to a newsletter with incorrect & correct email (use correct mail twice to get 'already subscribed' message)
 - [ ] Check layout of emails
 - [ ] Check email styling
-- [ ] Check structured data for news, events, products,... https://search.google.com/structured-data/testing-tool/

 ## 4. Back end checklist
-- [ ] Create a new admin and try to log in
-- [ ] Try the password reset flow for existing user
 - [ ] Verify all e-mail recipients are correct (for contact emails)
 - [ ] Scan database for urls to development domain